MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 ## Which packages are pushed to my feed?

-By default, MyGet will push all NuGet packages generated during build to your feed, except for packages generated in a folder named *packages*.
+By default, MyGet will push all NuGet packages generated during build to your feed, except for packages that were present in source control or have been downloaded during package restore.
 The reason for this is that the *packages* folder is reserved by NuGet itself and may contain packages that were used during the build process and are not necessarily to be added to your feed.

-When creating a batch-based build, make sure to generate packages in a folder that is not named *packages*.
+Note that when creating a batch-based build, a good practice is to generate packages in a folder that is not named *packages*.
 A good example would be *output*.

-To override this behaviour, a series of filters can be specified in the build configuration.
+To override this default behaviour, a series of filters can be specified in the build configuration.
 When omitted, all packages generated during build will be pushed to your feed.
 When specified, only packages matching any of the specified filters or wildcards will be pushed to your feed.

 ![Configure Packages to Push](Images/configure-packages-to-push.png)